Today in History Daily Facts The Fact Generator Fact Images 2026 Events Big Questions World Records Listicles 1000 Facts

 Bulbasaur is the third most commonly seen Pokémon in the anime series, with Meowth being number two, and obviously Pikachu at number 1.

-In 2016, an Australian restaurant called “Down N Out” created a range of Pokémon themed burgers each with their own twist including one in homage to Bulbasaur.
+In 2016, an Australian restaurant called “Down N Out” created a range of Pokémon-themed burgers, each with its own twist, including one in homage to Bulbasaur.
 The mouth-watering item had green buns and even facial features.

 The island of Niue in Oceania released a coin with Bulbasaur and the Niue coat of arms on either side.

-An onion or a lily is thought to be the closest related shape of the bulb on Bulbasaur’s back.
+An onion or a lily is thought to be the closest related shape to the bulb on Bulbasaur’s back.

 Ash’s Bulbasaur in the animated series has been with him since early on in the show.
 He has kept the creature and allows it to protect the other creatures in Oak’s Pallet Town Lab.